arshbhatti8/SSA/readme.md

+To see a live instance of the website, go to www.sikh-student-association.herokuapp.com

 This is a web application for the Sikh Student Association at San Jose State University.
 It uses <b>BootStrap</b> for the front end and <b>Angular.js and Wow.js</b> for some JavaScript related operations.
 All the Javascripts like <b>Angular.js, Jquery and Wow.js </b> are a part of this repository.
 There is no need to download and place them inside the project folder separately.

 Make sure you have node.js and express installed on your machine before you try to run the project locally.